 The TiZir Titanium & Iron ilmenite upgrading facility (TTI) has a long and stable production history, having commenced operations in 1986.
-It is one of only five such operating facilities of its type in the world and the only one in Europe.
+It is one of only six such operating facilities of its type in the world and the only one in Europe.

-TTI upgrades ilmenite to produce a high value titanium slag, primarily sold to pigment producers, and a high purity pig iron (a valuable co-product) which is sold to ductile iron foundries.
+TTI upgrades ilmenite to produce a high-value titanium slag, primarily sold to pigment producers, and a high-purity pig iron (a valuable co-product) which is sold to ductile iron foundries.

 TTI is a high-quality facility providing a number of significant advantages: